-Saudi Arabian law is based fundamentally on shariah law as taught by the Hanbali school of jurisprudence.
-Secondarily, the Saudi Arabian authorities and governmental agencies issue, inter alia, royal decrees, resolutions and circulars that have the effect of creating binding law.
+Saudi Arabian law is based fundamentally on shariah (Islamic) law as taught by the Hanbali school of jurisprudence.
+Secondarily, the Saudi Arabian authorities and governmental agencies issue, inter alia, royal decrees, resolutions, and circulars that have the effect of creating binding law.
 Generally, the codified law in Saudi Arabia is limited solely to matters of commercial law and public order.

-The employment law framework in Saudi Arabia is based on the Labour and Workmen Law, enacted by Royal Decree No. M/51, dated 27 September 2005 (the Labour Law) as well as by shariah law, as interpreted and applied in Saudi Arabia.
+The employment law framework in Saudi Arabia is based on the Labour and Workmen Law, enacted by Royal Decree No. M/51, dated 23 Sha'ban 1426 H, corresponding to 27/9/2005 G (the Labour Law, or LL), as well as by shariah, as interpreted and applied in Saudi Arabia.